shndrs/SHNDStuffs/README.md

     }
 ```

-and for using SHNDView, SHNDButton, SHNDImageView just put one of these classes into subclass of your objects, and that's set... you have alot of features in your NavigationInspector
+and for using SHNDView, SHNDButton, SHNDImageView just put one of these classes into subclass of your objects, and that's set... you have AWESOME features in your NavigationInspector

 ## Requirements
 Swift 4.0 or later